-GETTING IN EARLY - THE CHALLENGES AND BENEFITS OF EARLY ADOPTION of the earliest adopters of AI and machine learning are only now starting to see a return on their initial investment.
+GETTING IN EARLY -

+THE CHALLENGES AND BENEFITS OF EARLY ADOPTION

+Commercial and industrial use of Artificial Intelligence (AI) has just recently hit the mainstream.
+So businesses that were some of the earliest adopters of AI and machine learning are only now starting to see a return on their initial investment.
 As with many developing tech spaces, the first ones in are likely to see a much wider range between a successful investment and an early failure.
 With that in mind, some of the extreme numbers should be taken with a grain or two of salt.